charlesxu90/phbuilder/README.md

 python fit_parameterization.py -f MD.mdp -m s -g ARGT
 ```

-#### 13. Perform simulations with the updated coefficient to check that the distributions are now flat.
+### 12. Perform simulations with the updated coefficient to check that the distributions are now flat.

 The reweighting can be repeated several times, but usually one repetition is enough.
 Once it has been observed that the distributions are flat, you are ready to use the parameterized ligand for CpHMD simulations.
 If not, there might be mistakes in your parameterization procedure, you might need to use a higher-order fit, or there are sampling issues and you might need to modify (bonded) parameters.

-## Running CpHMD simulations on HPC resources
+# Running CpHMD simulations on HPC resources

 To run CpHMD simulations on a cluster you will likely have to compile the CpHMD beta yourself.
-For this we suggest the following batch script (modify as needed):
+For this we suggest the following slurm script (modify as needed):

 ```
 #!/bin/bash